gavinrozzi/grwebsite/BOLT_FIX_SUMMARY.md

-# Bolt IDE Preview Fix - Implementation Summary
+# Bolt IDE Preview Fix - FINAL SOLUTION

 ## Issue
 Bolt IDE preview was failing with the error: